pythonarcade/arcade/doc/advanced/headless.rst

 This should work both in a desktop environment and on servers and even in virtual machines.
 Both software and hardware rendering should be acceptable depending on your use case.

 We are leveraging the headless mode in pyglet.
+If you are seeking knowledege about the inner workings of headless, that's the right place to look.

 Enabling headless mode
 ----------------------